 2. We request that all applications that require Type II and Type III reviews must include a narrative addressing how the proposal complies with all of the relevant approval criteria and standards.
 The primary function of CPOs is to review land use applications and submit recommendations to the county, pursuant to State Land Use Goal 1, Citizen Involvement.
 CPOs consist of volunteer boards and membership, and are often not well-versed in land use law.
 When we receive applications that do not include a narrative, it can be very time-consuming and challenging for these volunteers to identify how a proposal - often delivered only in the form of a hand-drawn site plan - complies with all of the relevant approval criteria.
 Given that an applicant is supposed to know what approval criteria are applicable to their proposal and how their proposal addresses these criteria, it seems appropriate to require a narrative describing that compliance be provided with the application.
-This will improve a CPO's efficiency with respect to interpreting a project's shortcomings in meeting relevant approval criteria.
+This will improve a CPO's efficiency with respect to interpreting a project's compliance with approval criteria and enable recommendations that can better address a project's shortcomings in meeting relevant approval criteria.